 Google Assistant is Google’s player in the voice assistant tug-of-war, going up against other smart device controllers like Amazon’s Alexa and Apple’s Siri.
 Available across a wide array of devices, including Google Nest speakers, Chromebooks, a host of Android phones and tablets, and more, the smart assistant can perform a variety of tasks.
-Google Assistant can answer many common questions; play your favorite music, podcasts, and news stations; automate your smart home gear; and help you find the next best place to eat.
+Whether you want it to play your favorite music, stream a new podcast, check your calendar, or call a friend, Google Assistant is up to the task.

-But regardless of everything it can do, like any A.I.-voice profile, the Assistant’s tone and diction can become a bit monotonous when heard to excess.
+But regardless of everything it can do, like any AI-voice profile, the Assistant’s tone and diction can become a bit monotonous when used excessively.
 Fortunately, Google allows you to change your Google Assistant’s voice.
 Here’s a handy guide on how to do so.

 Want to know what it would sound like if Google Assistant had a regional accent?
 Live in a bilingual household?
 Here’s how to change the language or accent on your Google Home device.